Heinrich Eberbach: World War I and interwar years

 Heinrich Eberbach was born on 24 November 1895 in Stuttgart, in the German Empire.
 Eberbach graduated with his Abitur (university-preparatory high school diploma) on 30 June 1914.
 On 1 July 1914, Eberbach joined the Army of Württemberg.
 With the outbreak of World War I, Eberbach's unit was deployed on the Western Front.
 On 16 October 1914, Eberbach was wounded in his thigh by artillery shrapnel.
-In September 1915, Eberbach was severely wounded, losing his nose, and was taken prisoner of war by French forces.
+In September 1915, Eberbach was severely wounded, losing part of his nose, and was taken prisoner of war by French forces.
 During the 1920s Eberbach was a police officer; in 1935 he joined the Wehrmacht.
 In 1938 Eberbach became commander of a Panzer regiment, in the newly formed 4th Panzer Division under General Georg-Hans Reinhardt.

 World War II

 Eberbach participated in the German Invasion of Poland in September 1939 and then in 1940 in the Battle of France.
 His unit supported General Hasso von Manteuffel's offensive across the Meuse River in May.
 Shortly after the start of Germany's invasion of the Soviet Union in June 1941, he was assigned as commander of the 5th Panzer Brigade in Leo Geyr von Schweppenburg's XXIV Panzer Corps.

-During the Battle of Moscow, Eberbach spearheaded Panzer Group 2's offensive towards Moscow as the commander of a combined-arms kampfgruppe within the 4th Panzer Division.
+During the Battle of Moscow, Eberbach spearheaded Panzer Group 2's offensive towards Moscow as the commander of a combined-arms Kampfgruppe within the 4th Panzer Division.
 The attack began on September 30 and in only two days of fighting Kampfgruppe Eberbach had achieved a clean breakthrough, advanced over 120 kilometers, and put the entire Soviet Bryansk Front in a disastrous position while suffering negligible losses of its own.
 Eberbach demonstrated his flexibility as a troop leader by detaching two battalions to assist the 3rd Panzer Division's efforts in the same area of operations near Bryansk, despite serving under a different division.
 Soviet air attacks and a fuel shortage early on 2 October failed to prevent the kampfgruppe's aggressive combat leaders from advancing on the city of Orel, ending the Soviet industrial relocation efforts there and capturing a key communications hub of the Bryansk Front, on 3 October.
 Kampfgruppe Eberbach's losses had been light: 6 tanks knocked out, 34 men killed and 121 wounded.
 This was a small price to pay for the complete rupturing of the Soviet lines and the capture of a city of such strategic value.
 4th Panzer division had also captured 1,600 Soviet troops, mostly Kampfgruppe Eberbach's work.